Our specialists are always seeking out new experiences and uncovering little-known corners of their destinations that most visitors never see.

 Seeing Hawaii beyond the beaches, by Tobias

 On my last trip to Hawaii, I was surprised by how much more there is to these islands than relaxing beaches.
-On Big Island, you can snorkel with 4 m (14 ft) manta rays, or visit the observatory at Mauna Kea’s 4,207 m (13,803 ft) summit.
+On the island of Hawaiʻi, you can snorkel with 4 m (14 ft) manta rays, or visit the observatory at Mauna Kea’s 4,207 m (13,803 ft) summit.
 Here, you can stargaze through a telescope and observe the rings of Saturn.

 Cooking with locals in Egypt, by Kerry-Ann